tomaszrykala/LloydsTechTest/README.md

 ____
 ### Characteristics

-The Sample demostrates clear separation of concerns, by splitting Use Cases into dediccated classes, covered with Unit Tests.
+The Sample demonstrates clear separation of concerns, by splitting Use Cases into dedicated classes, covered with Unit Tests.

-It uses a Repository as its data source, which injected into the Use Case, publishing the data as a Kotlin Flow.
+It uses a Repository as its data source, which injected into the Use Case, publishes the data as a Kotlin Flow.

 The data becomes an Observable State, the changes in which the UI reacts to and recomposes, as needed.